Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Abstract

 \section{Abstract}

 Detecting online hate is a complex task, and low-performing models have harmful consequences when used for sensitive applications such as content moderation.
-Emoji-based hate is a key emerging challenge for automated detection.
-We present \textsc{HatemojiCheck}, a test suite of 3,930 short-form statements that allows us to evaluate performance on hateful language expressed with emoji.
+Emoji-based hate is an emerging challenge for automated detection.
+We present \textsc{HatemojiCheck}, a test suite of $3{,}930$ short-form statements that allows us to evaluate performance on hateful language expressed with emoji.
 Using the test suite, we expose weaknesses in existing hate detection models.
-To address these weaknesses, we create the \textsc{HatemojiTrain} dataset using a human-and-model-in-the-loop approach.
-Models trained on these 5,912 adversarial examples perform substantially better at detecting emoji-based hate, while retaining strong performance on text-only hate.
-Both \textsc{HatemojiCheck} and \textsc{HatemojiTrain} are made publicly available.
+To address these weaknesses, we create the \textsc{HatemojiBuild} dataset using a human-and-model-in-the-loop approach.
+Models built with these $5{,}912$ adversarial examples perform substantially better at detecting emoji-based hate, while retaining strong performance on text-only hate.
+Both \textsc{HatemojiCheck} and \textsc{HatemojiBuild} are made publicly available.\footnote{See our \href{https://github.com/HannahKirk/Hatemoji}{Github Repository}. \href{https://huggingface.co/datasets/HannahRoseKirk/HatemojiCheck}{\textsc{HatemojiCheck}}, \href{https://huggingface.co/datasets/HannahRoseKirk/HatemojiBuild}{\textsc{HatemojiBuild}} and the final \href{https://huggingface.co/HannahRoseKirk/Hatemoji}{\textsc{Hatemoji} Model} are also available on HuggingFace.}

+\paragraph{Content Warning} This article contains examples of hateful language from \textsc{HatemojiCheck} to illustrate its composition.
+Examples are quoted verbatim, except for slurs and profanity in text, for which the first vowel is replaced with an asterisk.
+The authors oppose the use of hateful language.